arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 ## How to use font awesome icons

-To use free font awesome icons, add the font awesome icons cdn link css file in head section & display fa icons using class name with the prefix fa followed by the fa icon name.

 To use font awesome icons follow the below steps

 1. Add the font awesome icons css file in head section of html